Looking for a quick escape? Our list of Most popular towns in Northeast USA in 2016 may be just the ticket for finding a weekend getaway nearby.

 20. SLEEPY HOLLOW NY.
 Home to Washington Irving – author of The Legend of Sleepy Hollow, you’ll find plenty of opportunities to connect with the Headless Horseman in this Hudson River NY town, especially around Halloween.

-Though they may not have shown up on 2016’s Most Searched List, the following towns and cities have had the highest number of searches from Getaway Maven’s inception (June 2016) to date:
+Though they may not have shown up on 2016’s Most Searched List, the following popular towns and cities have had the highest number of searches from Getaway Maven’s inception (June 2013) to date:

 1. BUFFALO NY